bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 what you are comfortable with if, in the unlikely event, [Wikileaks](https://wikileaks.org/) were to publish it.

-When it comes to mass-surveillance systems the jurisdiction of the provider is a factor that should be considered.
+When it comes to mass-surveillance systems, the jurisdiction of the provider is a factor that should be considered.
 For instance, Google's [Gmail](https://www.google.com/gmail/) is an excellent Email service, but it can not be considered privacy-focussed because Google is a partner in the